 Section 2: Data Interpretation and Logical Reasoning (DILR)

-The DI/LR section sprung a small surprise in as there were no questions based on DI.
-However students who have practiced well during their CAT Prep will be able to attempt 8 to 10 questions and a score of 17-18 can fetch him a 90 plus percentile.
-For getting a 95 plus percentile, one has to score at least 24 marks.
-A score a 32-33 will be required to score a 99 percentile.
+There were no questions based on DI Students who have practiced well during their CAT Prep will be able to attempt 6 to 8 questions and a score can fetch him a 90 plus percentile.
+For getting a 95 plus percentile, one has to score at least 20 marks.
+A score a 30 will be required to score a 99 percentile.

 Section 3: Quantitative Ability (QA)

-The QA Section was slightly easier than that of last year’s.
-There were 22 questions in this section.
+The QA Section was Similar that of last year’s.
+Out of 22 questions, there were 8 questions of TITA variety in this section.
 Questions covered all the sections like Arithmetic, Geometry, Algebra, Modern Math etc. Few of the questions were challenging.
-6 to 7 questions were sitters and even an average student could solve them.
+5 questions were sitters and even an average student could solve them.

 A good attempt will be 12-14 questions and a score of 20-21 can get one a 90 percentile in this section.
 For getting a 95 plus percentile, one has to score at least 25 marks.
 A score of around 35 will be needed for a 99 percentile.

 In overall this year’s CAT was slightly difficult than last year’s CAT.
-Considering difficulty level a score of 58-60 would be needed to get a 90 %ile.
-To get a 95 %ile a score of around 69-71 should be enough.
-To get 99 plus percentile one would be needed to score around 95-98 marks.
+Considering difficulty level and increased number of aspirants a score of 56-58 would be needed to get a 90 %ile.
+To get a 95 %ile a score of around 67-69 should be enough.
+To get 99 plus percentile one would be needed to score around 85-90 marks.

 What Our Students Say?